Constellation

 “When I die, you’ll become corrupted!!!” she screamed, not even knowing if she was warning the man in order to help him or if she was bargaining for her life.
 A small part of her wondered just how she had instinctively managed to prioritize to say anything at all instead of descending into an overwhelmed mess of stuttering and screaming.
 With the million terrible things that she was beginning to understand, that would have seemed more likely.
 But somehow, in this terrible moment, her mind had instead snapped into some sort of cold, efficient survival mode.

-“That’s very convenient and all,” she said in a rush, biting through the pain and the fear and the panic, “But you need to listen to me right now—because the Heralds are on their way here!!!”
+Jordan barely even processed it enough to even feel relieved.
+“That’s very convenient and all,” she said in a rush, biting through the ongoing pain and fear and panic, “But you need to listen to me right now—because the Heralds are on their way here!!!”

 “The sanctum needs to be destroyed!” he said.
 Jordan shook her head, panic building in her chest.
 They had so little time!
 She needed to get as much information out as she could, as quickly she could!
 They had minutes.